Kamehameha Schools: John Doe v. Kamehameha

-Following the decision, attorneys appealed to the United States Supreme Court.
+Following the decision, the plaintiff's attorneys appealed to the United States Supreme Court.
 However, before the Supreme Court decided whether to hear the case, Doe v.
-Kamehameha was also settled.
-Both this settlement and the Ninth Circuit's decision prompted a procession at the Kapalama High School, leading to an all-school assembly.
-On February 8, 2008, Goemans, attorney for John Doe, disclosed that the amount of the settlement was $7 million USD.
+Kamehameha was settled.
+Both this settlement and the Ninth Circuit's decision prompted a procession at the Kapālama campus, leading to an all-school assembly.
+On February 8, 2008, John Goemans, attorney for John Doe, disclosed that the amount of the settlement was $7 million USD.

-On August 6, 2008, Kamehameha Schools announced that it had sued John Doe for releasing the settlement amount.
-On the same day, John Doe's attorneys, Eric Grant and David Rosen, filed another lawsuit against Kamehameha on behalf of four non-Hawaiian children who wanted to attend the school.
+On August 6, 2008, Kamehameha Schools announced that it had sued John Doe for breaching a confidentiality agreement by making the settlement amount public.
+After Goemans died, Doe's family settled, agreeing to pay $1.4 million to the school.

+Also in 2008, John Doe's attorneys, Eric Grant and David Rosen, filed another lawsuit against Kamehameha on behalf of four other non-Hawaiian children who wanted to attend the school.
+As in the prior John Doe lawsuit, the plaintiffs sought to proceed anonymously, fearing harassment if their identities were made public.
+In the prior case, Kamehameha never objected to the plaintiff's anonymity, but in this case the school did object.
+A U.S. magistrate judge and then district court judge ruled that the plaintiffs could only continue the lawsuit under their real names, deciding that the prejudice to the defendants and the public's interest in open courts outweighed the plaintiffs' fears of harm.
+A Ninth Circuit panel affirmed that decision in 2010.
+Later that year, the Ninth Circuit refused a request for rehearing en banc, although several judges wrote lengthy dissents, referring to "Kill Haole Day" at Hawaii's schools and arguing the plaintiffs' safety would be jeopardized without anonymity.
+In 2011, the Supreme Court declined to review the decision and the plaintiffs chose to end the lawsuit rather than reveal their identities.

 Sex abuse settlements

-On April 24, 2020, it was revealed that Kamehameha Schools was paying $80 million in settlements.
+On April 24, 2020, it was revealed that Kamehameha Schools had paid $80 million in settlements.
 The settlements involve sex abuse claims against psychiatrist Robert Browne, who was said to have sexually abused children in the 1960s and 1970s while serving at the schools.

 Academics

 All three of Kamehameha's campuses are college-preparatory and offer honors courses.
-In addition, the Kapālama campus offers 15 Advanced Placement courses, while the Hawaiʻi campus offers four.
+In addition, the Kapālama campus offers 20 Advanced Placement courses, while the Hawaiʻi campus offers eight.
 The Kapālama high school administered 344 Advanced Placement exams in 2014.